royaltm/node-zmq-raft/README.md

 The leader, if elected, will be highlighted.

-You can further experiment with killing peers and observing the leader election process, e.g. while flooding the cluster with updates.
+You can further experiment with killing and restarting peers and observing the leader election process, e.g. while flooding the cluster with updates.

-### Removing peer from the cluster.
+#### Removing peers from the cluster.

 Now to remove the peer `4` from the cluster: